burkeholland/quick-start/README.md

 # NativeScript Quick-Start Guide

-This is a quick-start guide for building NativeScript CLI apps [NativeScript](http://nativescript.org).

-View the guide live at <http://tjvantoll.github.io/nativescript-quick-start>.
+This is a quick-start guide for building [NativeScript](https://nativescript.org) CLI apps.
+View the guide live at <http://nativescript.github.io/quick-start/>.

 ## Contributing